jtlap/nt2/doc/source/download.rst

   git clone git@github.com:jfalcou/nt2.git

-You can play it safe by staying in the ``master`` branche, participate into some of our development effort in one of the other branches or create a new branches yourself to fix bugs or extend |nt2| to your liking.
-Patches and feature requests are of course accepted and will be reviewed before inclusion in the ``master`` branche.
+You can play it safe by staying in the ``master`` branch, participate into some of our development effort in one of the other branches or create a new branch yourself to fix bugs or extend |nt2| to your liking.
+Patches and feature requests are of course accepted and will be reviewed before inclusion in the ``master`` branch.

 What's Next ?
 ^^^^^^^^^^^^^